Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

-# Precision Medicine(lets change to something more descriptive later)
+# Precision Medicine(change to something more descriptive later)
 ### by Soyeon Kim, Hwayeon Lee, Meixian Wu

 ##### 1. Introduction to Precision Medicine?